 ( To get a copy of the book written by Honorary President Mr. Ennio Falsoni please contact: WAKO HQ office - firstname.lastname@example.org - tel. +39 345 0135521 )

 After a period of acting presidency (2013-2015), on November 2015 in Dublin, Ireland, Prof. Borislav Pelević (Serbia) was finally elected as WAKO President, till 25th October 2018, when Prof. Pelevic suddenly passed away.

 The WAKO Board of Directors then unanimously appointed Mrs. Francesca Falsoni, who is also Chairwoman of the WAKO Legal Committee, as WAKO Interim President, in Maribor, Slovenia, on 19th November 2018.
 Mrs. Falsoni made sure to lead WAKO to the Extraordinary General Assembly for the elections of a new President, by Statutes within 6 months since the vacant position.

 The WAKO Extraordinary General Assembly was finally held in Milan, Italy, on 2nd February 2019, and Mr. Roy Baker, from Ireland, was elected by majority as WAKO President.

 WAKO Kickboxing today:

 Kickboxing is a modern contact fighting sport created on the basis of many traditional combat sports and martial arts.
 Kickboxing is a unique Western response to many Eastern martial arts.
 It can be practiced on competitive or recreational level depending on the aspirations of the kickboxer, but for sure it is a sport designed to improve your overall health, strength and endurance.

-Today WAKO counts on 129 affiliated nations in the 5 continents, of which over 90 are officially recognized by either National Olympic Committee or relevant National Government Sports Authority.
+Today WAKO counts of 130 affiliated nations in the 5 continents, of which 105 are officially recognized by either National Olympic Committee or relevant National Government Sports Authority.